cssearcy/AYS-Coding-in-R-Spr-2020/schedule.md

 ## Introduce yourself to the class

-We will be using a discussion board called YellowDig for this course.
+We will be using the discussion board in iCollege for this course.
 Introduce yourself to the class and share a bit about:

 1. A little about yourself
 2. Your previous experience with data analytics